BioWare won't show any new Mass Effect or Dragon Age at EA Play Live

 Sad news my fellow BioWare game-enjoyers: they don't have anything to show at EA Play Live this month.
 Truly, can EA even do a livestream without showing some rocks from Dragon Age 4?
-How could they just whack Liara in the trailer for the next Mass Effect and leave us hanging like that?
+How could they just whack Liara in the trailer for Mass Effect 5 and leave us hanging like that?
 Oh well.
 I had been holding out hope that they might announce Mass Effect 3's multiplayer for Legendary Edition, but I guess we'll just watch more Battlefield 2042 gameplay again.
 Sigh.

 Last night, BioWare tweeted that they're "hard at work creating the next Dragon Age and Mass Effect games", though they "won't be showing anything at EA Play Live".